GoBlog

 The National Merit Scholarship Qualifying Test

-The official administration of the NMSQT, also known as the official PSAT, occurs in the 11th grade.
-To earn the National Merit Scholarship, you pretty much have to score perfect on this test.
-While this might sound like a tall task, it’s certainly achievable with early preparation.
-Through strong knowledge foundations in reading and math, and a firm understanding of what the test is made of.
+Another reason to take the SAT is that achieving an exceptional score can earn you the National Merit Scholarship.
+While scoring just about perfect on the PSAT and SAT might sound like a tall task, it’s certainly achievable with early preparation, strong knowledge foundations in reading and math, and a firm understanding of the test structure.

 Ariana Lee